runexec/chp/README.md

 #### Builder Bindings

-The example user.clj bindings below will be used to make the list, view, and edit pages of the user table in schema/user.clj.
+The example user.clj bindings below will be used to make the new, list, view, and edit pages of the user table in schema/user.clj.

+Th below bindings will produce the following urls.

+site.com/chp/list/user
+site.com/chp/new/user
+site.com/chp/view/user/1
+site.com/chp/edit/user/1

 ```clojure
 ;; Example bindings for resources/schema/user.clj